 This specialist degree offers the rigorous training and applied insights needed to work in today’s financial markets.

-In your pathway modules, you will apply this core financial knowledge to address key issues within your specialist field.
+Core modules will develop your understanding of the wider financial industry.
+Pathway modules will teach you how to apply this core financial knowledge to address key issues within your specialist sector.

 Classes are designed to simulate a real-life experience of the financial industry.
-You will benefit from hands-on training, including access to the University’s Thomson Reuters Eikon Terminals, Bloomberg L.P Terminals, Datastream including Worldscope databases and a dedicated trading room.
+You’ll benefit from hands-on training, including access to the University’s Thomson Reuters Eiken Terminals, Bloomberg L.P Terminals, Datastream including Worldscope databases and a dedicated trading room.